AnyChart/docs.anychart.com/Resource_Chart/Working_With_Data.md

 ### Activity parameters list

-There is a list of paramters that a resource has or can have.
+There is a list of parameters that a resource has or can have.

 - name
 - start